- About BCRPA

 Visit the 2017 BC Family Day event page to view the complete list of community events that received grant funding.

-Recipients of BCRPA's 2015 Fitness Leader of the Year and Educator of the Year awards were recognized at BCFit™ '15, on Saturday, September 12 in New Westminster.
+Recipients of BCRPA's 2016 Fitness Leader of the Year and Educator of the Year awards were recognized at BCFit™ '16, on Saturday, September 10 in Burnaby.
 View the recipients here.

 Recreation Registration Software Forum